UniversalDevicesInc/polyglot-v2/README.md

 Since Polyglot is an enterprise level application there are several steps to get it up and running, this will be an ongoing process in order to simplify it.
 These steps are outlined directly for the Raspberry Pi, specifically the 3 or 3b models which were used to test.
 This has also worked on the original Raspberry Pi (Armv6) as well.
 A pre-built script is [here](https://github.com/Einstein42/udi-polyglotv2/raw/master/scripts/install.sh) to do all the heavy lifting for you.
 This install procedure was tested using a clean install of [Rasbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
 Version **September 2017** at time of writing.

-To Install Using the script:
+To Install Using the script (This will do EVERYTHING for you):
 ```
 # Run the Install Script
 wget -qO - https://github.com/Einstein42/udi-polyglotv2/raw/master/scripts/install.sh | bash

 ```

+You do NOT need to proceed with theses instructions if you ran the script above.
+This is all done for you.

-If you don't use Raspbian or a Debian derivative the manual steps are listed here as well.
+The manual steps are listed here as well.

 Steps overview:
  - Install MongoDB